About this subject

 On completion of this subject, students should be able to:

-- Interpret the relationships between human rights and health, demonstrating an appreciation of the potential for tensions between and need to balance competing rights;
+- Interpret the relationships between human rights and health, demonstrating an appreciation of the potential for tensions between and need to balance competing rights, and distinguish between human rights and other normative approaches to health policy, programs and advocacy;

-- Analyse the human rights dimensions of public health needs and challenges in diverse contexts, and how these relate to: diverse population groups; different types of health conditions; and global issues with important planetary health implications;
+- Analyse the human rights dimensions of public health challenges in diverse contexts, and how these relate to diverse population groups, different types of health conditions, and global issues with important health implications;

-- Demonstrate skills for advocating for public health approaches, policies and practices that are human rights enhancing.
+- Demonstrate skills for advocating for public health policies and programs that reflect human rights principles in their design, implementation and evaluation.

 - Apply critical thinking and analysis